This website uses cookies to ensure you get the best experience on our website. Learn more

 Excursions in Swakopmund & Walvis Bay

-Optional extra day-drips and excursions possible whilst your staying within Swakopmund & Walvis Bay.
-Talk to us: these are usually best arranged before you go.
+Optional, extra day-trips and excursions that are possible while you’re staying in Swakopmund & Walvis Bay.
+Talk to us: these excursions are usually best arranged before you go.

 Coast and Sandwich Harbour